Event Generation and Statistical Sampling for Physics with Deep Generative Models and a Density Information Buffer: Introduction

-In this article we outline an alternative approach to the MC simulation of physical and statistical processes with machine learning and provide a comparison between traditional methods and several deep generative models.
-All of these processes are characterized by some outcome $x$.
-The data we use to train the generative models is a collection of such outcomes and we consider them as samples drawn from a probability density $p(x)$.
-The main challenge we tackle in this article is to create a model that learns $p(x)$ and enables us to quickly generate more samples.
-However, most efforts of the machine learning community regarding generative models are typically not directly aimed at learning the correct frequency of occurrence.
+Most of the efforts of the machine learning community regarding generative models are typically not directly aimed at learning the correct frequency of occurrence.
 So far, applications of generative ML approaches in particle physics focused on image generation ~\cite{calogan,Erdmann,lagan,EFTGANs} due to the recent successes in unsupervised machine learning with generative adversarial networks (GANs)~\cite{Goodfellow,dcgan,BigGAN} to generate realistic images according to human judgement~\cite{improvedtechniques,fid}.
-An application of GANs to the simulation of detector responses to hadronic jets manages to accurately model aggregated pixel intensities as well as distributions of high level variables that are used for quark/gluon discrimination and merged jets tagging~\cite{Musella}.
+GANs were applied to the simulation of detector responses to hadronic jets and were able to accurately model aggregated pixel intensities as well as distributions of high level variables that are used for quark/gluon discrimination and merged jets tagging~\cite{Musella}.
 The authors start from jet images and use an Image-to-Image translation technique~\cite{im2im} and condition the generator on the particle level content. \\

 Soon after the initial preprint of the present article, two relevant papers appeared that model the event generation with GANs~\cite{DijetGAN, maurizio}.
-There the authors have achieved a approximate agreement between the true and the generated distributions.
+There the authors have achieved an approximate agreement between the true and the generated distributions.
 Since those papers looked at processes involving two objects such that the generator output was 7 or 8 dimensional, it is still an open question which generative models are able to reliably model processes with a larger number of objects.
 Additionally, in both papers the authors report difficulties with learning the azimuthal density $\phi$ which we also target in our studies.
 In~\cite{DijetGAN} the authors circumvent the trouble of learning $\phi$ explicitly with their GAN by learning only $\Delta\phi$, manually sampling $\phi_{j_1}$ from a uniform distribution and processing the data with an additional random rotation of the system.
 This further reduces the dimensionality of the studied problems.\\

-Furthermore, we aim to provide an overview of the different generative models and introduce figures of merit that ought to enable a fair comparison between all models. \\